Fredi Giesler, Chairperson

 Undergraduate: The social work course of study will lead to the Bachelor of Social Work degree.

-Graduate: The Department offers a Master's Degree in Social Work in collaboration with UW Green Bay.
+Graduate: The Department offers a Master's Degree in Social Work (admission begins Fall 2016).

 Summary of Fields of Study